Ense-375/Ense-375/TESTING.md

 ### Test Suites and Test Cases

-**Note: In order to run any of the tests you must be connected to the database first, check this file for instructions on connecting to the database** [DB instructions](https://github.com/Ense-375/Ense-375/blob/main/Prototype3/src/main/java/commands.txt)
+**Note: In order to run any of the tests you must be connected to the database first, check this file for instructions on connecting to the database:** [DB instructions](https://github.com/Ense-375/Ense-375/blob/main/Prototype3/src/main/java/commands.txt)

 ### Test Documentation
 Detailed breakdown of all testing methodologies conducted on this application provided below: